k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for Production installation.md

 * PostgreSQL is required for TDM projects only.
 * PostgreSQL can be deployed in one of the following two ways:
-	* On premise as a virtual or physical machine.
+	* On-premise as a virtual or physical machine.
-	* As a cloud service (SAAS)
+	* As a cloud service (SaaS)

 ### Suggested System Configuration for PostgreSQL server